davcd/cart-rest-api/README.md

 ### Limitations

 - There is not any security implemented.
 JWT Auth (or similar solutions) is required on real-world environments.
+- API is only configured on HTTP requests.
 - The is no stock limit for any item.
 - For a reald-world cart there must be more considerations than `quantity` (e.g. sizes, colors, discounts) and thus API should handle them.
 - For a real-world app, there is no need of creating empty carts.
 Carts should be created when user adds an item and not before.
 For this reason call two endpoints ( _POST_ **/cart/** and _POST_ **/cart/items/** ) for perform this operation is not the best approach.